 Follow care labels when ironing or steaming, or turn to this handy crease release.

 Always work tools in one direction.
 Electric depillers are not recommended as they can catch and cut holes in fabrics!
+We highly recommend the Sweater Stone by The Laundress.
+It has worked beautifully for all our garments.

 If storing clothing, be sure items are washed or spot cleaned.
 Odors and stains left on clothing will attract moths, rodents, and other pests.
 We recommend folding and storing in cotton or linen, zipper bags.